 3.4.1 Receiving the Deficiency Report.
 Upon receipt of a DR, the screening point reviews and routes the DR to the action point responsible for resolution.
+For mis-routed DRs, refer to Paragraph 3.4.2.

-Validations of DRs (Table 3-1), whether performed by the screening point or the action point, include at a minimum all items in this chapter.
-Additional Screening Point/Action Point responsibilities may be identified by the appropriate Center SPOCO or PM/PGM (Program Group Manager).
+3.4.1.1 Validations of DRs (Table 3-1), whether performed by the screening point or the action point, include at a minimum all items in this chapter.
+Additional Screening Point/Action Point responsibilities may be identified by the appropriate SPOCO or PM/PGM (Program Group Manager).

 Condition Screening/Action Point Inadequate information on form Contact Originator/Originating Point to obtain required information and/or enter data from local/in-house sources.
-Incorrect category classification Confer with responsible engineering authority and upgrade or downgrade category classification as appropriate.
+A DR may be re- jected back to the Originating Point when corrections or additional information is required, however, this function shall not be used as a means of returning a DR when the Screening/Action Point dis- agrees with the validity of the deficiency identified in the DR sub- mission.
+In this situation, the Screening/Action Point should initiate a Closing Report to administratively close the DR. Incorrect category classification Confer with responsible engineering authority and upgrade or downgrade category classification as appropriate.
 Attempt to obtain consensus with the Originator/Originating Point.
 Document justifi- cation/explanation within the report record.
 Investigation already in progress from prior report Provide Action/Support with additional information including quan- tities requiring instruction, create and/or repeat to Master DR/MIP.
 Like investigation completed Provide Action/Support Point any additional information and re- quest disposition instructions for additional quantity.
 Deficiency induced by user/operator Prior to dismissing the DR as invalid, consider possibility of defect in item design, incorrect tech data or handling instructions, or de- fective packing materials.
 No exhibit available Check available stock for like deficiencies and/or check with Origi- nator to see if any additional data is available to confirm the de- fect.
 Credit may or may not be valid dependent upon reason for exhibit unavailability.
 If initial investigation indicates further study is warranted, determine if the deficient condition can be verified without an exhibit investigation.
 Deficiency encountered on material delivered on contracts which records are no longer available Process DR for possible investigation and screening of assets.
-Note: Contractor liability, though important, is secondary to preventing recurrence.
+Note: Contractor liability, though important, is secondary to pre- venting recurrence.
 Deficiency involves premature failure (other than new or newly overhauled product) Forward to Action Point for possible engineering investigation and corrective action.
 Non-contractor responsible deficiency Process DR for possible investigation by another activity and con- sider screening of remaining assets.
 Note: Contractor liability, though important, is secondary to preventing recurrence.
-Involves warranted materiel Typically, PQDRs submitted on warranted materiel that have rou- tine failures during the warranty period, but do not indicate a qual- ity, mission impacting, or safety deficiency, should be considered as information only.
-Predetermined warranty exhibit disposition instructions should be sought/obtained to expedite the turn-in and shipment of information only PQDR exhibits unless other instruc- tions exist in the contract.
-When an initial failure occurs on new or newly repaired warranted products or when evidence of failure in- dicates a quality, mission impacting, or safety deficiency, the PQDR should be considered as an action DR. Process DR for pos- sible investigation and screening of assets.
-Improper storage When storage problem was at a depot and not a field activity, for- ward to the Inventory Management Specialist (IMS) for action.
-When storage damage is caused by the user, close the DR as in- valid and suggest the user seek resolution through the SF 364, Supply Discrepancy Report process.
-Suspect Counterfeit Material (SCM) The AP can declare an item as SCM in need of further investigation.